As flooding overwhelms SC towns, thousands of military personnel are assisting

 COLUMBIA — More than 6,000 military personnel are assisting South Carolina's recovery efforts as the feet of rain dumped by Hurricane Florence continues to deluge entire towns in the Pee Dee, officers said Tuesday.

-Flooding remains the biggest concern in the storm's aftermath, as water from the swolen Lumber, Pee Dee and Waccamaw rivers swamps the Pee Dee.
+Flooding remains the biggest concern in the storm's aftermath, as water from the swolen Lumber, Pee Dee and Waccamaw rivers swamps the Pee Dee region.

 "That whole part of the state is under a sever threat now, and we have the whole team concentrating there," said Gov. Henry McMaster, who surveyed the area by helicopter Monday.
 "In some places, you can hardly tell where the river was because water was everywhere."